Cosmos-Logic-Institute-CLI/Infinite-Alchemy/README.md

 * To analyze a specific "interesting" region found in the coarse scan: Reduce the inclination angle and apply precise temperature control.
 This creates a micro-gradient field, achieving a **1000x magnification in regional precision**.

----

-**A Friendly Note on Our License**

-To protect the spirit of open exploration, this project is released under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC BY-NC-SA 4.0)** license.
-Our primary goal is to prevent large-scale commercial entities from patenting or monopolizing this community-driven idea without contribution.

-**However, to our fellow builders and pioneers, our stance is open and encouraging:**

-1.  **For Individuals, Academics, Researchers, and Hobbyists:** You are heartily welcomed to use, modify, and build upon this design for learning, research, and personal projects.
-2.  **For Developers & Makers building prototypes, testing, and sharing improvements:** We consider you **core collaborators**.
-Your practical work to validate and advance this design is not considered "commercial use" in our view.
-We want to see your builds and learn from your results.
-3.  **For Teams or Startups with clear commercial interests:** We welcome you too!
-The "NonCommercial" clause is not meant to stop innovation but to ensure fair collaboration. **If you have a serious plan to develop a product or service based on this project, please contact us directly at [github].** We are happy to discuss granting a specific, free commercial-use license.
-Our mission is to see this idea materialize, not to create unnecessary barriers.

-Let's build the future, together.

 **I’ve been thinking about the "Luck" factor in material discovery.** Everyone knows that **LK-99** (and similar candidates) failed to replicate in most labs because the required temperature and pressure conditions are extremely narrow—a tiny "sweet spot" in a massive phase diagram.
 Traditional discrete testing is like trying to hit a fly with a needle in a dark room.

 **But what happens if we use the "Steel Pipe Protocol"?**